Enjoy the base altitude of 1250m

 Chambéry Airport (CMF) is 117 kilometres from La Plagne, and has a transfer time of one hour and 30 minutes, but offers fewer transfer options.
 If you need recommendations for transfer options, please let us know and we can help you plan your travel.

 Alternatively, you can use public transport from Geneva, Chambery and Lyon airports, as our Chalet Myrtille is located in Montchavin, only 5 minutes from the nearest train station (Landry).
-And we provide a free shuttle from there to the chalet (subject to availability).
+And we provide a shuttle service from there to the chalet (small fee applies, subject to availability).
 Free secure garage parking is also available by arrangement for guests wanting to drive.

 La Plagne is part of the larger Paradiski ski area.
 There are two lift pass options available: "Local Area" (La Plagne) and "Full Area" (all Paradiski resorts, across La Plagne and Les Arcs).
 The local area pass is generally sufficient for beginner skiers.
 The full area pass is ideal for experienced skiers and snowboarders looking to explore and cover more terrain.